Updated: March 19, 2022

 According to Jim Rohn: “We must all suffer from one of two pains: the pain of discipline or the pain of regret.”

 Given those two kinds of pain, which one would you choose?

 It is painful to develop discipline — to live within your means, delay gratification, stick to your budget, manage your spending, continue learning.

-But I would rather suffer through those, than experience the pain of regret – to realize later on in my life all the things that I could have done, all the things that I missed, and all the dreams that I had to let go.
+But honestly, I would rather suffer through those, than experience the pain of regret.
+To realize later on in my life all the things that I could have done, all the things that I missed, and all the dreams that I had to let go of.

 A lot of us want to avoid pain because it’s an unpleasant feeling.

 But there are some pains that you must choose because it’s the only way to change yourself, become better, reach your potential, find your purpose and fulfill your dreams.

 Let me end with another quote, this time from motivational speaker, Les Brown: